ozwillo/ozwillo-kernel/README.md

-OASIS Kernel
+Ozwillo Kernel
 ============

-The OASIS Kernel provides
+The Ozwillo Kernel provides

-* OASIS Core services:
+* Ozwillo Core services:
     - Authentication and authorizations
     - Application catalog
     - User management, profile and graph

-* OASIS Support services:
+* Ozwillo Support services:
     - User notifications
     - Publish/Subscribe Event bus
     - Application log collector

-OASIS Core services
+Ozwillo Core services
 -------------------

-The OASIS Core services are the glue between all the applications in the OASIS ecosystem.
+The Ozwillo Core services are the glue between all the applications in the OASIS ecosystem.
 The main service, that every single application will use, is the single sign-on.
 But single sign-on requires applications to be registered first in a catalog.
 And single sign-on would be only half-baked if it didn't provide information about the user.
-OASIS goes further than just user profiles though, and provides a full graph with relations between users, organizations or groups of users.
+Ozwillo goes further than just user profiles though, and provides a full graph with relations between users, organizations or groups of users.
-Finally, the promise of OASIS is to give users a total control on their data, so authorizations are baked directly into the OASIS Core services.
+Finally, the promise of Ozwillo is to give users a total control on their data, so authorizations are baked directly into the Ozwillo Core services.

 ### Authentication and authorizations

-OASIS Authentication and authorizations service is an implementation of international standards:
+Ozwillo Authentication and authorizations service is an implementation of international standards:

 * [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) (using the Authorization Code flow only)
 * [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) (provider configuration only)